-I am empty, tell the questioning ones I cannot see;
+I am empty, tell those with questions I cannot see;

-I am replete, tell the answering ones I cannot hear.
+I am replete, tell those with answers I cannot hear.

-tell them to go and to live simply with what they now have.
+tell them to go and live simply with what they now have.

-Tell them to twirl and to hurt and to float arms open
+Tell them to take their hurt and twirl and float arms open,

 is that me, out there, circling somewhere?